 The Medicare SNF statute allows for certain costly, highly specialized services that SNFs do not typically provide to be billed separately under Medicare Part B. Services that can be billed separately include chemotherapy, radioisotopes, certain types of prosthetics and EPO for dialysis patients.

 NHF seeks to add clotting factor therapies to the list of services that can be billed separately under Medicare Part B. The provision of clotting factor to patients is comparable in cost to the above-referenced specialized services where Medicare recognizes the need for separate treatment.

 The Consolidated Omnibus Appropriations 2021 law included the enactment of the Hemophilia SNF Access Act.
 The Hemophilia SNF Access Act was a top priority at NHF’s Washington Days 2020.
 The measure has now become law and will take effect October 2021.

 This section of the legislation adds blood clotting factors and items and services related to their furnishing to the categories of high-cost, low-probability services that are excluded from the skilled nursing facility per diem prospective payment system (PPS) and are separately payable.
-This change will allow people with bleeding disorders to access SNF care when it is the most appropriate setting. rather than having to stay in the inpatient hospital for longer to be an option instead of continued inpatient care for this limited population.
+This change will allow people with bleeding disorders to access SNF care when it is the most appropriate setting rather than having to stay in the hospital for longer.
 NHF thanks our Congressional sponsors who helped champion this legislation, and our network of providers and patient advocates that shared their experiences and concerns to make this proposal a reality in 2021.